Investigative Interviewing

 This is one day of a 5-day series of courses that covers the Fundamentals Of Investigation and How to Use the Internet as an Investigative Tool and How to Prepare for a Hearing, Adjudication or Trial.
 They are mix and match courses, with group and number of day discounts.
 You can check them out here.

-Getting information from people who have evidence relevant to whatever it is you are investigating is a very important part of most investigations.
-You have to know how to ask the right person, the right question, at the right time and in the right place.
+Obtaining information from people who have evidence relevant to whatever it is you are investigating is a crucial component of most investigations.
+You have to know how to ask the right person, the right question, in the right way, at the right time and in the right place.

 All very relevant.
 Well prepared, informative course!